For the full May 8 Eblast, please click here.

 The DoT has created a survey to gather feedback from neighbors about what they would like to see during upcoming Summer Streets, linked here.

-CITYWIDE PARTICIPATORY BUDGETING – VOTING BEGINS SOON
+CITYWIDE PARTICIPATORY BUDGETING – VOTING IS UNDERWAY

 CUNY SPRING CITIZENSHIP APPLICATION ASSISTANCE EVENT